 Save your business time & money with real business holiday cards, addressed and mailed for you.

 You may have a million things you’d like to share with your customers.
 We totally get it.
 But avoid making your business holiday cards a novel.
 Make it short and sweet.
-Keep their attention long enough to let them know you’re grateful for their support throughout this particularly difficult year and of course offer your best holiday wishes.
+Keep their attention long enough to let them know you’re grateful for their support throughout 2022 while still leaving enough space to offer your best holiday wishes.

 Ok so generic AND personal?
 Yup.
 It’s totally doable.
 When we say generic — we mean the holiday in question (see the note above).
-When we say personal, we mean the messaging.
-The best gift that snail mail provides businesses is this ability to create a relationship with your customer base that isn’t possible with digital mediums.
+When we say personal, we mean the messaging itself.
+The best gift that snail mail provides businesses is this ability to create a relationship with your customer base that isn’t possible via digital mediums.

 This is especially important for online businesses where the human to human interaction is missing.
-Keep your business holiday cards personal by addressing the inside to each person’s name, keeping the messaging close to your overarching 2020 holiday brand and using a sign off that’s unique.
+Make your business holiday card message personal by addressing it to each individual person’s name, keeping the general tone close to your overarching 2022 holiday theme, and using a sign off that’s unique.

-Keep sales-y language out of your holiday card.
+Keep sales-y language out of your business holiday card.

-While the holidays may usually be your sales peak season and you’re particularly hoping to regain some momentum from the hardships faced earlier this year, your business holiday cards shouldn’t be the place where you sell.
-Keeping blatant salesy language out of company holiday cards is not only applicable to 2020.
-This is your chance to really connect with your clients, don’t abuse that opportunity with salesy language.
+While the holidays are usually the sales peak season and you’re particularly hoping to regain some momentum after the last two years, your business holiday cards shouldn’t be the place where you push a hard sell.
+This is your chance to really connect with your clients; don’t abuse that opportunity with salesy language.

 By simply reaching out to your clients with a personal holiday card, you’re placing your branding in front of potential sales.
 You’re selling without coming out and saying BUY THIS.